omegasemantic/omegasemantic.github.io/_pages/vim.md

 # PROLOGUE

 ## EXT.
-A MAGICAL FOREST SCENE - DAWN.
+A MAGICAL FOREST SCENE - DAWN

 ### Two fairy children are captured and enslaved